-The supervisor and research student will meet as soon as possible to draw up a plan of activities ("Plan 1") to be completed within the following three months (or six months for a part-time student).
-Plan 1 will include the activities and expected outputs, the likely frequency and duration of supervisory meetings, any other support that will be made available, and finally how progress will be assessed at the end of the period of enhanced academic support.
+The supervisor and research student must meet as soon as possible to draw up a plan of activities ("Plan 1") to be completed within the following three months (on a pro-rata basis for a part-time student).
+Plan 1 must include the activities and expected outputs, the likely frequency and duration of supervisory meetings, any other support that will be made available, and finally how progress will be assessed at the end of the period of enhanced academic support.
 The supervisor will then provide the student and the School PGR Director with a copy of Plan 1.

-If at the end of the period specified in Plan 1, the supervisor and the School PGR Director agree that progress is now satisfactory, the supervisor will confirm this in writing to the student and the school and this procedure will immediately come to an end.
+If at the end of the period specified in Plan 1, the supervisor and the School PGR Director agree that progress is now satisfactory, the School PGR Director will confirm this in writing to the student and the supervisor, and this procedure will immediately come to an end.
+The School PGR Director must also separately inform the Faculty PGR Director.

-If at the end of the period specified in Plan 1, the supervisor and the School PGR Director agree that progress is still not satisfactory, the supervisor will notify the student and the Faculty PGR Director in writing, copied to the School PGR Director.
+If at the end of the period specified in Plan 1, the supervisor and the School PGR Director agree that progress is still not satisfactory, the School PGR Director will notify the student and the Faculty PGR Director in writing, copied to the supervisor.
 This will initiate the unsatisfactory academic progress procedure set out in Annex 3.

-If the supervisor and the School PGR Director are unable to agree on whether or not progress is satisfactory, they must refer the case to the Head of School for a decision.
+If the supervisor and the School PGR Director are unable to agree on whether progress is satisfactory, the School PGR Director must refer the case to the Head of School for a decision.